Duck Creek Blog

 But how exactly do AI and insurance work together?

-AI in Insurance
+AI in the Insurance Industry

-To understand how insurers can best utilize the capabilities of AI, you must first look at the expectations of a modern consumer.
-Everything today must be fast, but it must also be authentically personal.
-Humanizing the experience is the new status quo and AI can be uniquely adapted to deliver a more humanized experience across the entire insurance lifecycle.
+Humanizing the experience is the new status quo and AI is uniquely adapted to deliver a more humanized experience across the entire insurance lifecycle.
 With AI in the insurance industry, insurers can create unique experiences for customers looking to buy or renew property and casualty insurance.
-Everything from claims to underwriting to data analysis can be impacted, streamlined, and optimized to improve customer service and internal operations.

 AI is revolutionizing the insurance sector, transforming it from a futuristic concept to an industry-wide trend.
-According to a report by Grand View Research, the global market for artificial intelligence reached a staggering value of USD 136.55 billion in 2022 and is projected to maintain a compound annual growth rate (CAGR) of 37.3% from 2023 to 2030.
-This remarkable growth signifies the immense potential and impact of AI in reshaping the insurance industry.
+According to a report by Grand View Research, the global market for artificial intelligence reached a staggering USD 136.55 billion in 2022 and is projected to maintain a compound annual growth rate (CAGR) of 37.3% from 2023 to 2030.
+This remarkable growth highlights the immense potential and impact of AI in reshaping the insurance industry.

 A report from PwC forecasted that AI’s initial impact will primarily relate to improving efficiencies and automating existing customer-facing underwriting and claims processes.
 Over time, its impact will be more far-reaching; it can identify, assess, and underwrite emerging risks and identify new revenue sources, impacting nearly every aspect of the P&C insurance industry.